MLS Mentor Program

 The MLS Mentor Program is open to all JD students (each year of their degree) and full-time international MLM students.

-To be eligible, students must attend an information session (only need to attend one, even if participating more than once) and apply by the deadline, the dates of which are widely promoted, well in advance.
+To be eligible, students joining the program for the first time must attend an information session and apply by the deadline, the dates of which are widely promoted, well in advance.

 • The Program runs across two semesters (approx. April - November)